Speakers & Workshops

 Allen Consulting, LLC

-When families enter supervised visitation and child access programs, they often bring experiences of trauma, domestic violence, and systemic inequities.
-This workshop explores the critical role of cross-disciplinary collaboration between advocates, law enforcement, courts, and medical providers in ensuring safety, healing, and justice for survivors and children.
+When families enter supervised visitation and child access programs, they often bring with them experiences of trauma, gender-based violence, and systemic inequities.
+This workshop explores the critical role of cross-disciplinary collaboration among advocates, law enforcement, courts, and medical providers in ensuring safety, healing, and justice for survivors and children.

 Merina Campbell, MSW